 Related Party Transactions

-Transactions with related parties are in the ordinary course of business and also onarms length pricing basis.
+Transactions with related parties are in the ordinary course of business and also onarms' length pricing basis.

 Prior omnibus approval from the Audit Committee are obtained for transactions which arerepetitive and also normal in nature.
 Further disclosures are made to the Audit Committeeand the Board of Directors on a quarterly basis.
-There have been no material related partytransactions undertaken by the Company under Section 188 of the Companies Act 2013 andhence no details have been enclosed pursuant to clause (h) of subsection (3) of Section134 of Companies Act 2013 read with Rule 8(2) of the Companies (Accounts) Rules 2014AOC-2.
+Particulars of Contracts or arrangementswith related parties referred to in Section 188(1) of the Companies Act 2013 in theprescribed from AOC 2 is appended as Annexure F to the Directors' Report.

-Messrs.
-A. Vijay Kumar & Co.
-Chartered Accountants Firm Registration No.009824Swho are Statutory Auditors of the Company shall hold office till the conclusion of theforthcoming 21st Annual General Meeting (AGM) and are eligible forre-appointment pursuant to the provisions of Section 139 of the Companies Act 2013 andthe Rules framed there under it is proposed to appoint Messrs A. Vijay Kumar & Co.Chartered Accountants as Statutory Auditors of the Company pursuant to the provisions ofSections 139 of the Companies Act 2013 read with Rule 6 of the Companies (Audit andAuditors) Rules 2014 the retiring Statutory Auditors to be appointed as Auditors of theCompany to hold office from the conclusion of this 21st AGM till the conclusionof the 23rd Annual General Meeting of the Company to be held in the year 2018(subject to ratification of their appointment at every AGM) at such remuneration plusservice tax out of pocket expenses as may be mutually agreed between the ManagingDirector of the Company and the Auditors.
-They have given a certificate to the effect thatthe re-appointment if made would be within the limits prescribed under Section 139 ofthe Companies Act 2013.
-Your Directors recommend their re-appointment.
-There are noqualifications reservations or adverse remarks or disclaimers made by the StatutoryAuditors in their report.
+Messrs A. Vijay Kumar & Co.
+Chartered Accountants Firm Registration No.009824Swho are Statutory Auditors of the Company shall hold office till the conclusion of theforthcoming 23rd Annual General Meeting (AGM) and are eligible forre-appointment pursuant to the provisions of Section 139 of the Companies Act 2013 andthe Rules framed there under it is proposed to appoint Messrs A. Vijay Kumar & Co.Chartered Accountants as Statutory Auditors of the Company pursuant to the provisions ofSections 139 of the Companies Act 2013 read with Rule 6 of the Companies (Audit andAuditors) Rules 2014 the retiring Statutory Auditors to be appointed as Auditors of theCompany to hold office from the conclusion of this 23rd AGM and pursuant tothe provisions of Section 139 142 and all other applicable provisions if any of theCompanies Act 2013 read with Rule 3(7) of the Companies (Audit and Auditors) Rules 2014(including any statutory modification(s) or re-enactment thereof for the time being inforce) the Company appoints Messrs A. Vijay Kumar & Co.
+Chartered Accountants (FirmRegistration No. 009824S) as the Statutory Auditor of the Company for the second term of 5(Five) Consecutive years to hold office from the conclusion of this meeting until theconclusion of the Twenty Eight Annual General Meeting of the Company on such Remunerationof Rs.1.25 Lakhs plus applicable tax and out of pocket expenses for the financial year2018 - 2019 as recommended by the audit committee and as may be mutually decided by the

 Corporate Governance Code